The Garden Grazer

 Metal spatula lifting out a piece of vegan lasagna from large baking dish

-This easy vegan lasagna recipe includes tasty layers of pasta, tomato sauce, veggies, and dairy-free ricotta cheese.
+This easy vegan lasagna stacks tasty layers of pasta, tomato sauce, veggies, and dairy-free ricotta cheese into one big pan of deliciousness!

-The homemade vegan ricotta is made with chickpeas (and no tofu or cashews).
-It is thick, creamy, and a great replacement for traditional ricotta cheese.
+The homemade Vegan Ricotta is made with healthy plant-based ingredients like chickpeas and almond flour.
+It's thick, creamy, and a great replacement for traditional ricotta cheese.

-The prep time for lasagna is a bit longer, but here we keep it simple with no-boil noodles and jarred pasta sauce.
+The preparation time for lasagna is usually a bit longer, but here we keep it simple with no-boil noodles and jarred pasta sauce.
+Let's get to it!

 Noodles, dairy-free ricotta, tomato sauce, spinach, mushrooms, and zucchini ingredients on a wooden table